pi-hole/docs/docs/api/index.md

 In contrast, errors have a uniform appearance to ease a programatic treatment:

-!!! danger "Example reply: Error (unauthorized access)"
+!!! failure "Example reply: Error (unauthorized access)"

     ``` json
     {
         "error": {